syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 ## Main Content

-Drawer main content is displayed in between header and footer content.
-It can be set using the [`DrawerContentView`]() property.
-Content view occupies the remaining space left by header and footer content.
+The main content of the drawer is displayed between the header and footer content.
+It can be set using the `DrawerContentView` property.
+The content view occupies the remaining space left by the header and footer content.

 {% tabs %}